towkir/kanban-task-management-web-app/README.md

 npm install
 ```

-Compiles and hot-reloads for development:
+Compile and hot-reload for development:
 ```
 npm run serve
 ```

-Compiles and minifies for production:
+Compile and minify for production:
 ```
 npm run build
 ```

-Lints and fixes files:
+Lint and fix files:
 ```
 npm run lint
 ```